Los Angeles FBAR Lawyers

 Can I Just Start Filing FBAR This Year Instead?

-These are the type of matters that experienced FBAR Lawyers specialize in.
+This is the type of matters that exprienced FBAR Lawyers specialize in.

 If you had a prior year reporting requirement, but only begin to start filing in the current year (Filing Forward) it is illegal.
 In the world of offshore disclosure, this is referred to as an FBAR Quiet Disclosure.

-The IRS has warned taxpayers that if they get caught in an FBAR Quiet Disclosure situation, it may lead to willful penalties and even a criminal investigation by the IRS Special Agents.
+The IRS has warned taxpayers that if they get caught in a FBAR Quiet Disclosure situation, it may lead to willful penalties and even a criminal investigation by the IRS Special Agents.

 Los Angeles FBAR Lawyers for Representation in Amnesty Programs